gabrielmcg/Docker-docs/ops/README.md

 </ul>

-<p class="p">In addition to the above, the playbooks also set up the Docker persistent storage driver from VMware.
+<p class="p">In addition to the above, the playbooks also set up the Docker persistent storage plug-in from VMware.
 The vSphere Docker volume plug-in stores facilitates the storage of data in a shared datastore that can be accessed from any machine in the cluster.</p>